Global change: Society

 Global change in a societal context encompasses social, cultural, technological, political, economic and legal change.
 Terms closely related to global change and society are globalization and global integration.
 Globalization began with long-distance trade and urbanism.
 The first record of long distance trading routes is in the third millennium BC.
 Sumerians in Mesopotamia traded with settlers in the Indus Valley, in modern-day India.

 Since 1750, but more significantly, since the 1950s, global integration has accelerated.
-This era has witnessed incredible global changes in communications, transportation, and computer technology.
+This era has witnessed global changes in communications, transportation, and computer technology.
 Ideas, cultures, people, goods, services and money move around the planet with ease.
 This new global interconnectedness and free flow of information has radically altered notions of other cultures, conflicts, religions and taboos.
 Now, social movements can and do form at a planetary scale.

 Evidence, if more were needed, of the link between social and environmental global change came with the 2008 financial crisis.
 The crisis pushed the planet's main economic powerhouses, the United States, Europe and much of Asia into the Great Recession.
 According to the Global Carbon Project, global atmospheric emissions of carbon dioxide fell from an annual growth rate of around 3.4% between 2000 and 2008, to a growth rate of about 2% in 2008.

 Societies everywhere are facing unprecedented challenges as a result of rapid global change (including climate change).
 In such a context there is need for generatively contributing to transformative social learning systems and green skills learning pathways development.
 Through this focus, the Chair's work contributes enhancing capacity for climate resilient development and a sustainable, socially just society in South Africa and Africa more widely.